joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/controlling-movie-clip-playback.md

 or backward, respectively.

-Using the `play()` method is analogous to calling `nextFrame()` every time the movie clip object’s `enterFrame` event is triggered.
+Using the `play()` method is analogous to calling `nextFrame()` every time the movie clip object's `enterFrame` event is triggered.
 Along these lines, you could make the `bicycle` movie clip play backwards by creating an event listener for the `enterFrame` event and telling `bicycle` to go to its previous frame in the listener function, as follows: